 Waismann Method® is a provider of this type of modern, safe rapid opioid detox performed by medical professionals in an accredited hospital.
-Waismann Method’s team includes a medical director who is board certified in anesthesiology, pain management, addiction medicin, and regenerative medicine.
+Waismann Method’s team includes a medical director who is board-certified in anesthesiology, pain management and addiction medicine.
 This particular treatment program has pioneered superior medical protocols that set a safe rapid opiate detox treatment apart from one that does not deliver the level of care it should.

 2. Withdrawal Is Also Shorter After Rapid Opiate Detox

 Patients who are candidates for rapid opiate detox tend to not only experience fewer withdrawal symptoms but also shorter durations of opioid withdrawal if any.
 Use of anesthesia and Naltrexone, an opiate antagonist, during the rapid detox process, means the patient is unaware of the feeling of the opiate being flushed from his or her body, relieving the patient of the burden of withdrawal during that period.
 With no memory of that part of the process, the patient is freer, physically and mentally, to move through post-detox recovery.

 Instead of experiencing painful withdrawal symptoms for a week or more, as can be the case with other treatment options, rapid detox patients generally only experience some withdrawal symptoms for a few hours as their bodies adjust to being free of opioids.

 3. Rapid Detox Reduces the Risk of Relapse